-The person in charge advised staff in the home promoted a culture and ethos that supported the values of dignity and respect, independence, rights, equality and diversity, choice and consent of residents.
+The registered manager confirmed that staff in the home promoted a culture and ethos that supported the values of dignity and respect, independence, rights, equality and diversity, choice and consent of residents.

-A range of policies and procedures was in place which supported the delivery of compassionate care.
-Discussion with staff and residents advised that residents' spiritual and cultural needs, including preferences for end of life care, were met within the home.
-Discussion with residents and staff confirmed that action was taken to manage any pain and discomfort in a timely and appropriate manner.
+Discussion with staff confirmed that residents' spiritual and cultural needs, including preferences for end of life care, were met within the home.
+The registered manager and staff explained how a resident was supported following a recent family bereavement.
+The registered manager explained how important it was for the resident to be involved in this process and the commitment and efforts made by staff to ensure this was undertaken.
+This is to be commended.

+Review of care records and discussion with staff confirmed that action was taken to manage any pain and discomfort in a timely and appropriate manner.

 Residents were provided with information, in a format that they could understand, which enabled them to make informed decisions regarding their life, care and treatment.
-For example memory boxes were outside each residents' room if they wanted to have one.
+One example of this was the use of pictorial prompts to ensure a resident was aware of their plans for the day.

-The person in charge and residents advised that consent was sought in relation to care and treatment.
-Discussion with residents, their representatives and staff along with observation of care practice and social interactions demonstrated that residents were treated with dignity and respect.
-In discussion with staff they confirmed their awareness of promoting residents' rights, independence and dignity and were able to demonstrate how residents' confidentiality was protected.
-For example, staff ensured any relevant information relating to a resident was passed on in the office in a discreet manner.
+The registered manager confirmed that consent was sought in relation to care and treatment.
+Discussion with staff along with observation of care practice and social interactions demonstrated that residents were treated with dignity and respect.
+Staff confirmed their awareness of promoting residents' rights, independence and dignity and were able to demonstrate how residents' confidentiality was protected.

-The person in charge and staff advised that residents were listened to, valued and communicated with in an appropriate manner.
-Residents reported that their views and opinions were taken into account in all matters affecting them.
+The registered manager and staff confirmed that residents were listened to, valued and communicated with in an appropriate manner.

-Discussion with staff, residents and observation of practice confirmed that residents' needs were recognised and responded to in a prompt and courteous manner by staff.
+Discussion with staff and observation of practice confirmed that residents' needs were recognised and responded to in a prompt and courteous manner by staff.

 There were systems in place to ensure that the views and opinions of residents, and or their representatives, were sought and taken into account in all matters affecting them.
-For example residents' meetings.
+Such systems included daily discussions with staff, annual reviews and the monthly monitoring visits by the responsible individual.

 Residents are consulted with, at least annually, about the quality of care and environment.
 The findings from the consultation were collated into a summary report which was made available for residents and other interested parties to read.
-An action plan was developed and implemented to address any issues identified.

-Discussion with staff, residents and observation of practice and review of care records confirmed that residents were enabled and supported to engage and participate in meaningful activities.
-For example residents had taken part in crafts and quizzes.
+Discussion with staff, residents, observation of practice and review of care records confirmed that residents were enabled and supported to engage and participate in meaningful activities.
+On the day of the inspection some residents were out for coffee while others were out on the bus.

 Arrangements were in place for residents to maintain links with their friends, families and wider community.
-For example, local schools had been in the home and they had carol services.
+The staff confirmed that family were welcome to visit the home at any time.